 Since 2023, I am Assistant Professor for Political Behavior at the Department of Politics and Public Administration of University of Konstanz.
-My research covers questions of political behavior, preference formation, and the role of institutions in a comparative political economy perspective.
-Substantively, I have a specific interest in environmental politics and environmental behavior.
-I also have a strong interest in questions of political methodology, especially design-based inference with observational data and general population survey experiments, and have substantial experience in gathering survey data (e.g. within the Swiss Environmental Panel Survey).
-I am Co-PI (with Paul Thurner, LMU Munich) of a project funded by German Foundation for Peace Research on “The Comparative Legitimacy of Arms Transfers in Top-Exporting EU and NATO Countries” and I co-lead, with Vally Koubi, ETH Zurich, an SNF-funded project on “Climate Risk, Land Loss, and Migration: Evidence from a Quasi-Experiment in Bangladesh”.
-My work is published or forthcoming in The Journal of Politics, the British Journal of Political Science, European Journal of Political Research, Nature Food, Journal of European Public Policy, Political Science Research and Methods, Journal of Peace Research and Political Behavior amongst others.
+My research covers questions of political behavior, preference formation, and the role of institutions within Comparative Politics and International Relations.
+Substantively, I have a specific interest in topics where norm-based and interest-based reasoning collide, e.g., regarding environmental and climate change related issues, or regarding questions of war and peace.
+I also have a strong interest in questions of political methodology, especially design-based inference with observational data and general population survey experiments, and have substantial experience in gathering survey data (e.g., within the Swiss Environmental Panel Survey).
+I am Co-PI (with Paul Thurner, LMU Munich) of a project funded by German Foundation for Peace Research on “The Comparative Legitimacy of Arms Transfers in Top-Exporting EU and NATO Countries” and am PI (with T. Däubler) of a project funded by the German Research Foundation on „Citizens’ Demand for Local Representation and the Green Transition: Amplifying Voice or Delaying Action?“.
+Completed projects include “Climate Risk, Land Loss, and Migration: Evidence from a Quasi-Experiment in Bangladesh” (co-led, with Vally Koubi, ETH Zurich, SNF-funded).
+My work is published in The Journal of Politics, British Journal of Political Science, European Journal of Political Research, Nature Food, Global Environmental Change, Journal of European Public Policy, Political Science Research and Methods, Journal of Peace Research, and Political Behavior, amongst others.

 Contact